Akovos

 Akovos (Άκοβος) is a mountain village and a community in the municipal unit of Falaisia, southwestern Arcadia, Greece.
 It is situated in the foothills of the Taygetus mountains.

 Its nearest villages are Dyrrachio and Leptini.
 It is 4 km west of Dyrrachio, 4 km northeast of Poliani (Messenia), 15 km south of Leontari and 23 km south of Megalopoli.
-In 2001 its population was 182 for the village, and 202 for the community, including the village Goupata.
+The community includes the village Goupata.

 History

 Theodoros Kolokotronis married and settled for several years in Akovos.
 In 1825, he fought a battle nearby in the village of Drampala against Ibrahim Pasha of Egypt.
 While waiting in Akovos for Ibrahim's forces, Kolokotronis vowed with the villagers that he would build a larger church, and he carved his initials into a stone of the Agia Sotira church.
 The anniversary of the battle is celebrated by the town on the day of the Pentecost.
 As of 2008, his home is the village's Cultural Centre.